Submit your portfolio

 **Inclusion in the PLUG Artist Roster does not guarantee participation in any future PLUG exhibitions, events, or programming.**

-PLUG is a curatorial collaboration by Kansas City artists who share the mission of bringing fresh perspectives and conversation to the local cultural community.
-As a volunteer-artist-run space, PLUG provides access to exhibition space, collaborative possibilities, and innovative programming for creatives.
+PLUG is a curatorial collaboration by Kansas City artists who share the mission of bringing fresh perspectives and conversations to the local cultural community.
+As a volunteer-artist-run space, PLUG provides access to exhibition space, collaborative possibilities, and engaging programming for creatives.
 Our goal is to exhibit challenging new work, initiate critical dialogue, and connect Kansas City artists with an expanding national network of artist-run initiatives.

 PLUG is a 501(c)3 nonprofit organization, which allows for more financial freedom and flexibility.
 PLUG maintains its curatorial and collaborative spirit, now with each collaborator occupying a position on PLUG's Board of Directors, and looks forward to a future that will build on PLUG's illustrious past.
-Our current Board of Directors includes Craig Deppen Auge, Megan Ganey, Sam Haan, Cesar Lopez, and Travis Smorstad.
+Our current Board of Directors includes Craig Deppen Auge, Megan Ganey, Samantha Haan, Cesar Lopez, Shelly Pinto, Stefan Schulz and Travis Smorstad.

 From 2011-2020, PLUG occupied a storefront gallery space in Kansas City's historic West Bottoms district.
 There, PLUG exhibited works from national and local artists, facilitated programming such as Crit Nights, Spark Plugs, and unPLUGGED.